unopolicinglab/website/content/publication/nix_et_al_2024/index.md

 +++

 **NOTE**: This paper was originally posted as a pre-print on SocArXiv on March 3, 2023.
 On October 2, 2023, it was accepted for publication by *Criminology*.
 It is scheduled to appear in the February 2024 issue.
-In the meantime, you can download the pre-print using the button above.

 {{% callout note %}}
 Click the *Cite* button above to import publication metadata into your reference management software.